Time in Program

 The professional development requirement has three aspects:

-1. All graduate students are required to attend the series of workshops entitled "Conversations on Graduate Studies in English" in their first year of graduate work.
-Several workshops will be offered each term on topics such as English Department and College of Graduate and Postdoctoral Studies regulations and deadlines; preparing SSHRCC applications; writing the thesis/dissertation proposal; choosing a paper for the project-based M.A.; the graduate student-supervisor relationship; the thesis/dissertation defence; electronic research in the humanities; looking for an academic job; preparing a c.v.; preparing the conference abstract, writing the paper, and presenting it.
+1. All graduate students are required to attend a series of workshops regarding graduate studies and professionalization in their first year of graduate work.
+Several workshops will be offered each term on topics such as: preparing SSHRC applications; writing the thesis/dissertation proposal; choosing a focus for the project-based M.A.; preparing for the Field exams; writing and defending the thesis/dissertation; presenting conference papers and submitting scholarly articles; reflecting on the professional skills developed through graduate degrees; exploring career options; engaging in the academic job search.

 3. All graduate students are required to attend the Ph.D.
-Works-in-Progress seminars as well as the two colloquia hosted each year by the Department's Research Committee.
-NOTE:
+“Works in Progress” presentations as well as talks and events identified by the Graduate Chair.

 Field Examination for the Ph.D.